naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 * An "alexa-smart-home-v3" node (set to `Auto Acknowledge`_)
 * A receiving node for commands, such as MQTT out/ publishing that enables you to interact with the device itself

+.. image:: basic-flow.png
+    :alt: Screenshot of basic concept flow example

 .. note:: Any device you chose to use this simple flow with must be configured with "Report State" **disabled**.
 See `Add State`_ if you want to benefit from state information in your Smart Assistant application(s).

-.. image:: basic-flow.png
-    :alt: Screenshot of basic concept flow example

-You may also require a standard Node-RED function node (with your own code) to format command output appropriately for your chosen endpoint.
+You may also require a standard Node-RED function node (with your own code) to "format" command output appropriately for your chosen endpoint - examples include HTTP request, MQTT out, Yamaha AVR nodes that will likely require a specific msg format.

-This is a good starting point for any flow, or first-time users.
-You can then extend the flow to enable state updates, out-of-band state updates or to perform other functions as outlined below.
+This basic flow is a great starting point for first-time users.
+You can then progress to extend the flow to enable state updates, out-of-band state updates or to perform other functions as outlined in later examples.

-.. warning:: You should only include a single 'default' and single 'state' node per device.
+.. warning:: You should only include a single "alexa-smart-home-v3" and single "alexa-smart-home-v3-state" node per device.

 Add State
 ***************